circleci/circleci-docs/jekyll/_cci2/browser-testing.md

 ### Using a Local Browser to Access HTTP server on CircleCI

-If you are running a test that runs an HTTP server on CircleCI, sometimes it is helpful to use a browser running on your local machine to debug a failing test.
+If you are running a test that runs an HTTP server on CircleCI, it is sometimes helpful to use a browser running on your local machine to debug a failing test.
 Setting this up is easy with an SSH-enabled run.

-First, run an SSH build using the Rerun Job with SSH button on the Builds page of the CircleCI app.
+1. Run an SSH build using the Rerun Job with SSH button on the Builds page of the CircleCI app.
 The command to log into the container over SSH apears, as follows:
 ```
 ssh -p 64625 ubuntu@54.221.135.43
 ```

-To add port-forwarding to the command, use the `-L` flag.
+2. To add port-forwarding to the command, use the `-L` flag.
 The following example forwards requests to `http://localhost:3000` to port `8080` on the CircleCI container.
 This would be useful, for example, if your build runs a debug Ruby on Rails app, which listens on port 8080.
 ```
 ssh -p 64625 ubuntu@54.221.135.43 -L 3000:localhost:8080
 ```

-Then, open your browser on your local machine and navigate to `http://localhost:8080` to send requests directly to the server running on port `3000` on the CircleCI container.
+3. Then, open your browser on your local machine and navigate to `http://localhost:8080` to send requests directly to the server running on port `3000` on the CircleCI container.
 You can also manually start the test server on the CircleCI container (if it is not already running), and you should be able to access the running test server from the browser on your development machine.

 This is a very easy way to debug things when setting up Selenium tests, for example.